 - Escape Syntaxes for Dates and Functions – abstraction for dates and function signatures at the application level (i.e., the same abstraction works across all compliant databases)

-- Metadata Calls which enable smarter ODBC compliant applications – this feature is typically missing on Driver Side and abused on the Client side i.e., making clients DBMS specific by testing for specific DBMS names as opposed to utilizing metadata returned by drivers
+- Metadata Calls which enable smarter ODBC-compliant applications – this feature is typically missing on the Driver Side and abused on the Client side, i.e., clients are made DBMS specific by testing for specific DBMS names as opposed to utilizing metadata returned by drivers

-- Scrollable Cursors – this is how you deal with change sensitivity and paging through large datasets; some drivers actually fake support and get away with it due to shortage of applications to test proper cursor types (Static, Forward-Only, Key-Set, Dynamic, and Mixed models).
+- Scrollable Cursors – this is how you deal with change sensitivity and paging through large datasets.
+Some drivers actually fake support and get away with it due to a shortage of applications to test proper cursor types (Static, Forward-Only, Key-Set, Dynamic, and Mixed models).

-- Read-Only or Read-Write Access modalities scoped to specific Users , specific User Groups, specific Databases , data access standard (ODBC, JDBC, or ADO .NET) compliant applications , client host operating systems , IP addresses or Ranges on your Network
+- Read-Only or Read-Write Access modalities scoped to specific Users, specific User Groups, specific Databases, data access standard (ODBC, JDBC, or ADO.NET)-compliant applications, client host operating systems, and/or IP addresses or Ranges on your Network

 - Any combination of the above as part of a configurable collection of data access rules (or policies).

-Once you’re done with security, you then have the thorny issue of data access and data flow management.
+Once you’re done with security, you then have the thorny issue of managing data access and data flow.
 In a nutshell, your driver needs to be able to handle:

-- Enabling or Disabling of key DBMS engine data access optimization features (e.g. SQL RDBMS specific extensions exposed via Environment Variables or SQL commands based settings)
+- Enabling or Disabling key DBMS engine data access optimization features (e.g., SQL RDBMS-specific extensions exposed via Environment Variables or SQL command-based settings)

 - Conditional Connection Pooling across User, User Groups, Applications, Host Operating System, IP Address dimensions

-Once you’ve dealt with Security and Data Flow, you then have to address the enforcement of these settings across a myriad of ODBC compliant host, which is where Zeroconfig and centralized data access administration comes into play i.e., configure once (locally) and enforce globally.
+Once you’ve dealt with Security and Data Flow, you then have to address enforcement of these settings across a myriad of ODBC-compliant hosts, which is where Zeroconf and centralized data access administration comes into play; i.e., configure once (locally) and enforce globally.

 OpenLink Universal Data Access (UDA) Drivers

-When OpenLink Software entered the ODBC Driver Market segment (circa 1992), the issues above were the fundamental basis of our Multi-Tier Drivers.
-Although the marketplace highlighted our drivers for high performance, stability, and specification adherence – to all of which we remain committed – our fundamental engineering focus has always been skewed towards configurable data security, platform independence, and scalability.
+When OpenLink Software entered the ODBC Driver Market segment, circa 1992, the issues above were the fundamental basis of our Multi-Tier Drivers.
+Although the marketplace highlighted our drivers for their high performance, stability, and specification adherence – to all of which we remain committed – our fundamental engineering focus has always been skewed towards configurable data security, platform independence, and scalability.

-Every item of concern outlined in the section above is addressed by security features built into our Multi-Tier Drivers .
-These features all leverage the fact that our multi-tier drivers include a sophisticated DB session rules book that enables construction and enforcement of user attribute (user name, application, client operating system, IP address, target database etc.) based rules which are applied to all database sessions (single or pooled).
+Every item of concern outlined in the section above is addressed by security features built into our Multi-Tier (Enterprise Edition) Drivers.
+These features all leverage the fact that our multi-tier drivers include a sophisticated DB Session Rulebook that enables construction and enforcement of user attribute (user name, application, client operating system, IP address, target database, etc.)-based rules which are applied to all database sessions (single or pooled).

-Today, in the year 2019, the security issues that pervade Native SQL RDBMS Drivers, ODBC, JDBC, and ADO .NET Drivers/Providers have only increased, courtesy of ubiquitous computing – facilitated by the Internet & Web, across desktop and mobile device dimensions.
-Paradoxically, there remains a fundamental illusion that all Data Access Drivers are made the same i.e., they simply provide you with the ability to connect to SQL RDBMS back-ends, for the industry standard price of $0.00, without consequence – thereby skewing the very nature of SQL RDBMS data access and its security and privacy implications.
+Today, in the year 2019, the security issues that pervade Native SQL RDBMS Drivers, as well as ODBC, JDBC, and ADO.NET Drivers/Providers, have only increased, courtesy of ubiquitous computing – facilitated by the Internet & Web, across desktop and mobile device dimensions.
+Paradoxically, there remains a fundamental illusion that all Data Access Drivers are made the same, that they simply provide you with the ability to connect to SQL RDBMS back-ends, for the industry standard price of $0.00, without consequence – thereby skewing the very nature of SQL RDBMS data access and its security and privacy implications.

 I hope that this post brings some clarity to a very serious security and general configuration management issues associated with Data Access Drivers.
-Free ODBC Drivers offer nothing, that’s why the cost $0.00.
-When dealing with real issues associated with Open Data Access you must have a handle on the inevitable issues of data security and privacy.
+Free ODBC Drivers offer nothing, that’s why they cost $0.00.
+When dealing with the real issues associated with Open Data Access, you must have a handle on the inevitable issues of data security and privacy.